Immigration Litigation Lawyers in Toronto

 - The nature and degree of non-compliance with the residency obligation;

-- The reasons for the appellant’s failure to comply with her residency obligations, and her attempts to return to Canada since leaving Canada;
+- The reasons for the appellant’s failure to comply with their residency obligations, and their attempts to return to Canada since leaving Canada;

 - The initial and continuing degree of establishment in Canada;